Toloka/docs/en/api/concepts/filter-profile.md

 # Filter by profile data

-To select Tolokers based on profile data, define a `filter` object in the pool parameters.
+To select Tolokers based on profile data, define a `assignments_issuing_config.filter` object in the [pool parameters](https://toloka.ai/docs/api/api-reference/#tag--pool).

 ## Sample filter in JSON {#request-example}